The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Background

-Widely adopted algorithmic frameworks for placement do not use ML \cite{CongNam,PDhandbook,Progress,PDtextbook,ABKplacement} and can be described as: ($i$) Simulated Annealing (SA), ($ii$) partitioning-driven, and ($iii$) analytical.
-SA, developed in the 1980s~\cite{SA83,TW85} and dominant through mid-1990s~\cite{TW95}, starts with an initial layout (e.g., random) and modifies it using a sequence of actions, such as component moves and swaps, of prescribed length.
-To ensure overall improvement, some actions may temporarily sacrifice quality.
-SA tends to produce great results on smaller layouts (up to 100K placeable components) but takes long runtimes for large layouts.
-Partitioning-driven methods~\cite{Capo,FSmixed,FS5,Floorplacement,Combinatorial} view the circuit connectivity (the netlist) as a hypergraph and use established software packages to subdivide it into partitions with stronger connectivity within the partitions (than across).
+Widely adopted optimizations for placement do not use ML \cite{CongNam,PDhandbook,Progress,PDtextbook,ABKplacement} and can be classified as: ($i$) Simulated Annealing (SA), ($ii$) partitioning-driven, and ($iii$) analytical.
+SA, developed in the 1980s~\cite{SA83,TW85,ParAnneal87} and dominant through the mid-1990s~\cite{SAbook88,TW95,VPR}, starts with an initial layout (e.g., random) and alters it by a sequence of actions, such as component moves and swaps, of prescribed length.
+To improve the end result, some actions may sacrifice quality to escape local minima.
+SA excels on smaller layouts (up to 100K components) but takes a long time for large layouts.
+Partitioning-driven methods~\cite{Capo,FSmixed,FS5,Floorplacement,Combinatorial} view the circuit connectivity (the netlist) as a hypergraph and use established software packages to subdivide it into partitions with more connections within the partitions (not between).
 These methods run faster than SA, capture global netlist structures, and were dominant for some 10 years.
-Yet, the mismatch between partitioning and placement objectives (Equation \ref{eq:HPWL}) leave room for improvement~\cite{Combinatorial}.
-Analytical methods approximate Equation \ref{eq:HPWL} by closed-form functions amenable to established optimization methods. {\em Force-directed placement} \cite{FD84} from the 1980s models connections between circuit components by springs and finds component locations to balance out spring forces \cite{PDtextbook}.
-In the 2000s, advanced analytical placement techniques attained superiority \cite{CongNam,Progress,RePlAce,ABKplacement} on all large modern public benchmark sets, including those with macros and routing data~\cite{PEKO-MS, CRISP,MAPLE,Cong2013,RePlAce}.
-RePlAce \cite{RePlAce} from UCSD runs much faster than SA and partitioning-based methods, but loses in quality on some small netlists.
+Yet, the mismatch between partitioning and placement objectives (Equation \ref{eq:HPWL}) leaves room for improvement~\cite{Combinatorial}.
+Analytical methods approximate Equation \ref{eq:HPWL} by closed-form functions amenable to established optimization methods. {\em Force-directed placement} \cite{FD84} from the 1980s models nets by springs and finds component locations to balance out spring forces \cite{PDtextbook}.
+In the 2000s, advanced analytical placement techniques attained superiority \cite{CongNam,Progress,RePlAce,ABKplacement} on all large modern public benchmark sets, including those with macros and routing data~ \cite{PEKO-MS, CRISP,MAPLE,NTU2012,Cong2013,RePlAce}.
+RePlAce \cite{RePlAce} from UCSD is much faster than SA and partitioning methods, but lags in quality on small netlists.